Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 * `setInterval()` and `setTimeout()`
 * HTTP requests via `XMLHttpRequest`

-Angular uses its own zone called `NgZone`.
+Angular uses its zone called `NgZone`.
 There exists only one `NgZone` and change detection is only triggered for async operations triggered in this zone.

 ## Performance

 > By default, Angular Change Detection checks for **all components from top to bottom** if a template value has changed.

-Angular is very fast doing change detection for every single component as it can perform thousands checks during milliseconds using [inline-caching](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html) which produces VM-optimized code.
+Angular is very fast doing change detection for every single component as it can perform thousands of checks during milliseconds using [inline-caching](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html) which produces VM-optimized code.

-If you want to have a deeper explanation on this topic I would recommend to watch [Victor Savkin’s](https://twitter.com/victorsavkin) talk on [Change Detection Reinvented](https://www.youtube.com/watch?v=jvKGQSFQf10).
+If you want to have a deeper explanation of this topic I would recommend to watch [Victor Savkin’s](https://twitter.com/victorsavkin) talk on [Change Detection Reinvented](https://www.youtube.com/watch?v=jvKGQSFQf10).

 Although Angular does a lot of optimizations behind the scenes the performance can still drop on larger applications.
-In the next chapter you will learn how to actively improve Angular performance by using a different change detection strategy.
+In the next chapter, you will learn how to actively improve Angular performance by using a different change detection strategy.

 ### Change Detection Strategies